ziadloo/live_spectrogram/README.md

 # Live Spectrogram
 A simple program to acquire and calculate the spectrogram, mel-spectrogram, and MFCC from the system's audio live.
-While I don't have any practical use case for this program myself, I still think it's a good tool that provides intuition the relationship between the three aforementioned spectrum.
+While I don't have any practical use case for this program myself, I still think it's a good tool that provides intuition on the relationship between the three aforementioned spectrum.

 ## How to install
 This program needs CMake v3.21 and C++ v17.
 You might be able to compile it using older versions of CMakes but changing the C++ version could be more challenging.